 Steven Spielberg, first director nominated for an Oscar in 6 different decades

+It has also become the first filmmaker in history to produce eleven films that have fought for a statuette for best feature film of the year.

-Los Angeles, Feb 8 (EFE) .- The Oscar nominations, announced this Tuesday by the Hollywood Academy, gave Steven Spielberg several historical records, including becoming the first filmmaker nominated for best director in six different decades. .
+The Oscar nominations, announced Tuesday by the Hollywood Academy, gave Steven Spielberg several historic records, including becoming the first filmmaker nominated for best director in six different decades.

 Spielberg has also become today the first filmmaker in history to produce eleven films that have fought for a statuette for best feature film of the year.
 No other person in Hollywood history had reached that number.